Crispy Oatmeal Cookies

 Instead, add a large egg and your vanilla extract.

 In a separate bowl, combine your dry ingredients except the rolled oats.

 Then slowly incorporate your dry ingredients into your dough.

 After everything is mixed together well, mix in your oats, 1/2 Cup at a time.
 Don’t mix your oats into your dry ingredients first because it will make it hard to get your flour and leavening things equally distributed.

 Cooking the Cookies

 Once your batter is mixed well, preheat your oven to 350 degrees.
-On a parchment-lined baking sheet place 2 Tablespoon balls of batter with a good amount of space in between each ball.
+On a baking sheet place heaping 1 tablespoon balls of dough with a good amount of space in between each ball.